Phone : 08452608452

-In Cricklade Street you will find a mix of shops and businesses including West Cornwall Pasty Co., New Look, Burton menswear, Dorothy Perkins, Seasalt and Carphone Warehouse to name but a few.
+In Cricklade Street you will find a mix of shops and businesses including West Cornwall Pasty Co., Burton menswear, Dorothy Perkins, Seasalt and Carphone Warehouse to name but a few.
 The closure of Woolworths and Whittards of Chelsea left a big hole in Cricklade Street shopping.
 But The Woolworths premises was filled by Mountain Warehouse and Poundland.
-Henley sweet shop occupied what was the Whittards store, but has since closed.

 A new Body Shop opened in 2008.
 The Bishops Walk shopping centre also leads off Cricklade Street.

-Bishops Walk is a small covered shopping mall home to a number of shops and businesses including a kitchen and homeware shop and a florist.
-In October 2010 a new traditional butcher opened in Bishops Walk.
-And in March 2012 O2 opened at the entrance to Bishops Walk.
+Bishops Walk is a small covered shopping mall home to a number of shops and businesses including a butcher and a florist.

 The first floor of Bishops Walk was, until August 2013, occupied by Cirencester's one and only nightclub, The Rock.
 It's now home to Revo and a gym.

-Continue down Cricklade Street past Boots, Dorothy Perkins and Burton towards where Cricklade Street has a junction with Ashcroft Road and you will find Witton Recruitment, an employment agency dealing with jobs in Cirencester.
-If you do an about turn and walk back up Cricklade Street (on the left hand side of the road) towards The Market Place Continue walking along Cricklade Street past the Blue Cross charity shop which opened at the end of 2012, Halfords, Western Computers (Apple shop), the entrance to Bishops Walk and the Waterstones book shop (which changed its name from Ottakar's after the July 2006 takeover by the HMV Group) until you reach The Market Place.
+Continue down Cricklade Street past Boots, Dorothy Perkins and Burton towards where Cricklade Street has a junction with Ashcroft Road and you will find Cook selling ready made meals and a little further down is the excellent D & J Sports.
+Just into Ashcroft Road at its junction with Cricklade Street you will find some retail outlets and bsuinesses.
+If you do an about turn and walk back up Cricklade Street (on the left hand side of the road) towards The Market Place continue walking along Cricklade Street past the newly opened Tripe Two Coffee, Toro Loinge.
+Blue Cross charity shop, Halfords, Western Computers (Apple shop), the O2 Shop, the entrance to Bishops Walk, the Waterstones book shop, EE and The Body Shop until you reach The Market Place.

 We will now turn left out of Cricklade Street and take a trip down Castle Street.